For more information on our event grants, contact Jaime Fallon, Jfallon@ameliaisland.com.

 Complete media plan for the Special Event that includes: an advertising schedule; public relations activities; proposed creative materials (including but not limited to: display ads, banner ads, websites, fliers, posters); promotional activities to support the event and the related expense budgets for the marketing activities.

-A complete revenue budget for the event that includes: the amount of money being invested into the event by the event organizer; the amount of the support request from the AICVB and its intended use; additional sponsorship revenues; anticipated revenues from ticket sales; anticipated revenues from ancillary sales; and any other revenue expected to be generated by the event.
+A complete revenue budget for the event that includes: the amount of money being invested into the event by the event organizer; the amount of the support requested, and its intended use; additional sponsorship revenues; anticipated revenues from ticket sales; anticipated revenues from ancillary sales; and any other revenue expected to be generated by the event.

-Within 14 business days after receipt of a completed application, the CVB President/CEO or their designee shall approve the marketing request; deny the request; or ask for modifications in the request.
-Support requests in excess of $12,500 shall require approval of the AICVB Board of Directors.
-All staff action in response to an application shall be reported to the AICVB Board of Directors at its next regularly scheduled meeting.
+Upon receipt of a completed application, the AICVB President or their designee shall approve the marketing request; deny the request; or ask for modifications in the request.
+Support requests in excess of $12,500 shall require approval of the Board of Directors.
+All staff action in response to an application shall be reported to the Board of Directors at its next regularly scheduled meeting.

 Notwithstanding approval of an application by the Board, neither the applicant nor any third person shall be entitled to rely upon the advertising support which is the subject of the application until a written Performance Agreement between the applicant and the AICVB shall have been entered incorporating the terms of this policy, and such other terms and conditions as may be appropriate.
 Among other terms and conditions, the Performance Agreement shall provide that:

 Nothing in this Policy or in the Performance Agreement shall be construed to make the AICVB a partner or joint venture with the applicant, or to create the impression the AICVB shall have any control over the planning and conduct of the event itself.